piru72/pc-tracker/README.md

 # Installation

-If you want to run the project locally, you can follow the following steps:
+To run the project locally, the following steps can be followed:

-## Using npm
+### Using npm

 ```pwsh
 git clone https://github.com/piru72/pc-tracker.git